peterpolidoro/modular_client_matlab/README.md

 Connect Arduino device to computer with a USB cable.

-Download this repository either using git or by downloading zip.
+Download this repository either using git or by downloading a zip file.

 ### Using git